(Re)solving the Complex Multiscale Morphology and V-shaped Spectral Energy Distribution of a Newly Discovered Strongly Lensed Little Red Dot in A383: A Strongly Lensed LRD Behind A383

 \subsection{Total Photometry and Spectral Energy Distribution}

-We performed PSF-matched aperture photometry on $10\arcsec\times10\arcsec$ cutouts centered on both S1 and S2 using all available HST and JWST imaging.
-To account for the varying point spread functions (PSFs) across instruments and wavelengths, all images were convolved to match the F444W PSF using empirical PSF models and matching kernels from \citet{Weaver2024}.
-Background subtraction was applied to the PSF-matched images using a sigma-clipped 2D median filter computed in $25\times25$ pixel boxes, followed by an additional $5\times5$ pixel median smoothing to generate a background model.
-Photometry was then performed with \texttt{photutils} \citep{larry_bradley_2025_14889440} on the background-subtracted images, using circular apertures with a radius of $0.5\arcsec$.
-Flux uncertainties were estimated empirically by measuring the rms of 1000 empty apertures of the same radius placed in source-free background regions of these images.
-Aperture corrections, derived from the PSF-matched models to account for flux outside the measurement aperture, were applied to both the measured fluxes and their uncertainties.
+We perform point-spread function (PSF)-matched aperture photometry on $10\arcsec\times10\arcsec$ cutouts centered on both A383-LRD1A and A383-LRD1B using all available HST and JWST imaging.
+To account for the varying PSFs across instruments and wavelengths, all images are convolved to match the F444W PSF using empirical PSF models and matching kernels from \citet{Weaver2024}.\footnote{We note that the empirical PSFs used for photometry are constructed from the A2744 field.
+However, for aperture photometry with our adopted aperture of $0\farcs5$, deviations between the PSF model and observed stellar profiles are expected to be minimal, $<1\%$ at these radii \citep{Williams2025ApJ...979..140W}.
+For structural modeling, we adopt a more detailed treatment of the PSF, as described in Section~\ref{sec:morphfitting}.} Background subtraction is applied to the PSF-matched images using a sigma-clipped 2D median filter computed in $25\times25$ pixel boxes, followed by an additional $5\times5$ pixel median smoothing to generate a background model.
+Photometry is then performed with \texttt{photutils} \citep{larry_bradley_2025_14889440} on the background-subtracted images, using circular apertures with a radius of $0\farcs5$.
+Flux uncertainties are estimated empirically by measuring the rms of 1000 empty apertures of the same radius placed in source-free background regions of these images.
+Aperture corrections, derived from the PSF-matched models to account for flux outside the measurement aperture, are applied to both the measured fluxes and their uncertainties.

 The resulting photometry (in nanojanskys) is presented in Table~\ref{tab:photometry} and the SED is shown in Figure~\ref{fig:SED}.
 Our measurements are consistent with previous measurements by \citet{Richard2011}.
 Its red colors, already identified in the Spitzer/IRAC 3.6 and 4.5~$\mu$m bands, had previously been interpreted as evidence of a strong Balmer break and thus a massive galaxy with an old stellar population \citep{Richard2011}.
 Our new JWST/NIRCam photometry confirms that the discontinuity indeed falls at the Balmer break, producing the characteristic "double-break" (or "V-shape" when plotted in $f_{\lambda}$) SED.
-The observed colors (for both S1 and S2) are:
+The observed colors (for A383-LRD1B) are